hanayik/niivue/README.md

 ```
 # You must install nodejs on your system FIRST!

-# Use https protocol if needed
+# Use https protocol also if you want
-git clone --recurse-submodules git@github.com:hanayik/niivue.git
+git clone git@github.com:hanayik/niivue.git

-# webgl-util is a git submodule so the command above clones that too

 cd niivue